 - Websites with spam are penalized or banned by google

 - One should keep investigating the quality of their website to avoid any sort of spam collection

 Well, now we know what a spam score is.
 And it isn’t a good thing to have spam on your website.
 Now the question arises, how does it affect your site?
 Let us discuss:

 How does spam affect a website

-There are many kinds of spams.
-Like chain letters, pyramid schemes, someone offering easy money, how to become rich in one go, work at home and get paid, video call with women, offering some unknown startup business, free health check-up, etc. Have you ever noticed those unwanted pop-ups on your site?
+There are many kinds of spam.
+Like chain letters, pyramid schemes, someone offering easy money, how to become rich in one go, working at home and get paid, video call with women, offering some unknown startup business, free health check-up, etc. Have you ever noticed those unwanted pop-ups on your site?
 Those misleading links?
 Unwanted data?
 Yes. we all encounter such problems once we are online.
 If you own a website you need to be extra careful in terms of spam.
-There are so many kinds of SEO spams, that it even can confuse you with traffic on your website.
+There are so many kinds of SEO spam, that it even can confuse you with traffic on your website.
 You get surprised at a sudden rise in traffic on a website that is actually some kind of foul play.
 It is not only unwanted material but also it can be very harmful to your website in numerous ways: